by Susan Flantzer © Unofficial Royalty 2016

 Perhaps the greatest blow in William’s last years was the death of the 11-year-old William, Duke of Gloucester, the only surviving child of his sister-in-law and his heir presumptive Princess Anne in July of 1700.
 This death and the failure of the Protestant Stuarts to produce heirs meant the end of the Protestant Stuart dynasty, as the legitimate descendants of King Charles I were either childless or Roman Catholic.
 The Act of Settlement 1701 secured the Protestant succession to the throne after William’s sister-in-law and heir presumptive Princess Anne.
 The act excluded the former King James II (who died a few months after the act received royal assent) and the Roman Catholic children from his second marriage and also excluded the descendants of King James II’s sister Henrietta, the youngest daughter of King Charles I. Parliament’s choice was limited to the Protestant descendants of Elizabeth Stuart, Electress Palatine, the only other child of King James I not to have died in childhood.
 The senior Protestant descendant was Elizabeth’s youngest daughter Sophia, Electress of Hanover.
 The Act of Settlement put Sophia of Hanover and her Protestant heirs in the line of succession after Anne.
 Ultimately, Sophia died on June 8, 1714, before the death of Queen Anne on August 1, 1714, and Sophia’s son became King George I and started the Hanover dynasty.

 On February 20, 1702, William went riding on his horse Sorrel at Hampton Court Palace.
 The horse stumbled on a molehill and fell.
 William tried to pull the horse up by the reins, but the horse’s movements caused William to fall on his right shoulder.
-His collarbone was broken and was set by a surgeon, but instead of resting, William insisted on returning to Kensington Palace that evening by coach.
+His collarbone was broken and was set by a surgeon.
+However, instead of resting, William insisted on returning to Kensington Palace that evening by coach.
 A week later, it was discovered that the fracture was not mending well and William’s right hand and arm were puffy and did not look right.
 His condition continued to worsen and by March 3, William had a fever and had difficulty breathing.
 King William III died on March 8, 1702.
 When the servants undressed William’s body, they found Mary’s small gold ring on a black ribbon around his neck.
 He had made it into a locket after Mary’s death and it contained a lock of Mary’s hair.
 While Mary had been buried with pomp, William was buried at Westminster Abbey in a private, modest ceremony at midnight on April 12, 1702.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.